Identity (2003 film): Plot

-Rhodes ties Larry to a chair and orders the others to stay until dawn.
-Larry convinces Paris and Ed that he is not the perpetrator, telling them how he wound up there.
-The bedridden Alice is found dead, presumably from her injuries; Rhodes finds the number 6 key near her.
-When George's body is recovered, the number 7 key is in his pocket, which confuses everyone.

-Ed urges Ginny and Timmy to flee in a car, but it explodes upon their arrival.
-The remaining four discover that all the victims's bodies have disappeared.
-Paris has a mental breakdown, revealing her birthday is on May 10.
-It is then discovered that all eleven of them were born on May 10th, as well as being Malcolm's birthday and the day he committed the murders.
+Rhodes subdues Larry, tying him to a chair, and orders the others to stay together until dawn.
+Larry convinces Paris and Ed that he is not the perpetrator.
+The bedridden Alice is subsequently found dead, presumably from her injuries; Rhodes finds the number 6 key near her.
+When George's body is recovered, the number 7 key is in his pocket.
+The superstitious Ginny theorizes the deaths are supernatural in origin, caused by Native American burial grounds on the hotel property.
+Ed urges Ginny and Timmy to flee in a car, but it explodes upon their arrival, seemingly killing them both.
+The remaining four discover that all the victims' bodies have disappeared, before learning all of them share the same birthday, May 10th.
+Ed also observes that each are named after a U.S. state.